jfhbrook/resume/README.md

 open resume.docx
 ```

-Copy and paste the new entry from `everything.docx` into the document, if
+Copy and paste the new entry from `template.docx` into the document, if
 appropriate.
 Pare down the bullet points to target a general purpose software
 oriented resume.